 What are Peerceptiv async assignments?

 Async mode peer assessment assignment grades are generated solely based on the rating scores given by peers - a submission grade is generated based on the mean rating scores received and this is also equivalent to the overall grade for the assignment.
 The Peerceptiv algorithm will generate a reviewing accuracy check and a task completion check, but it will not factor into the student grade.
-For peer evaluation assignments in async mode, the grading will be either based on participation (whether they completed the assignment) or average peer rating score, depending on the setting you choose.
+If the student does not pass the reviewing threshold, they will receive a grade of 0 rather than the grade their submission earned.
+For team member (peer) evaluation assignments in async mode, the grading will be either based on participation (whether they completed the assignment) or average peer rating score, depending on the setting you choose.

 Should I run async assignments in my course?